-The Lee County School District consists of thirteen schools and a center for academic improvement that serve kindergarten through twelfth grade.
-Campuses are located in Belden, Guntown, Mooreville, Plantersville, Saltillo, Shannon, and Verona.
-There are 7,000 students currently enrolled in all programs offered throughout the district which employs 1,000 certified and non-certified people.
-Lee County Schools is among the largest in size of school districts in the state.
+The Lee County School District consists of thirteen schools, a career and technical education center, and a facility for academic improvement.
+Campuses are located in Belden, Guntown, Mooreville, Plantersville, Saltillo, Shannon, Tupelo, and Verona.
+There are 6,300 students currently enrolled in all programs offered throughout the district, which employs 1,000 certified and non-certified people.
+The Lee County School District is among the largest in size of school districts in the state.

-The MS Department of Education’s most recent report recognizes the district with two “A” rated schools.
+The MS Department of Education’s most recent report rates LCSD as a "B" district with four “A” rated schools and five "B" rated schools.

-There are nearly 80 National Board Certified Teachers in the district.
-Forty-seven percent of our teachers hold advanced degrees.
+There are 90 National Board Certified Teachers in the district.
+Fifty-two percent of our teachers hold advanced degrees.

 The district has school nurses for each campus.
 Updated security measures are in place on campuses around the district, and school resource officers and Lee County Sheriff's Department officers provide protection at all of our schools.